Generative AI game dev is a hot new topic, and there’s a good reason for that.

 There are, however various other applications in the horizon that are currently being showcased by large tech companies such as Google and NVIDIA, AI researchers, startups and hobbyists.
 These include textured 3D models, animations, video and audio (voice and music).

-What’s the vision with generative AI in games?
+What’s the vision with generative AI game dev?

 This is, of course, pure speculation.
 In a non-distant future, it is likely that we’ll be able to generate entire games based on a prompt.
 For example, we might be able to write “create a platformer game taking place in Santiago, with a horror theme and packed with people-eating potatoes, pixel art, medium difficulty, with retro music”, and obtain a playable demo of such a game, with assets, a storyline, and source code.